Time & Date Input Field in Fluent Forms

 - Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
 To get a better understanding of Conditional Logic, read this.

-Fluent Forms Date and Time field use flatpickr JS library and for advanced use you can provide the config object in the field’s advanced settings.
+Fluent Forms Date and Time field use flatpickr JS library; for advanced users, you can provide the config object in the field’s advanced settings.

 Sets the initial selected date(s).